 Who we are

-The Securities Commission of The Bahamas (“the Commission”), established in 1995, is committed to the growth and development of a vibrant, competitive financial services sector renowned for regulatory excellence.
-The Commission is responsible for regulating and overseeing investment funds, securities and the capital markets in The Bahamas.
+The Securities Commission of The Bahamas (the Commission), established in 1995, is committed to the growth and development of a vibrant, competitive financial services sector renowned for regulatory excellence.
+The Commission is responsible for regulating and overseeing investment funds, securities, financial and corporate service providers, digital assets and registered exchanges, carbon credit trading, and the capital markets in The Bahamas.
 The Commission utilizes market surveillance, regulatory oversight, enforcement of securities laws and its investor education program to protect investors, maintain fair, efficient and transparent markets, and reduce systemic risk.

 Please feel free to peruse the website, or to contact us if you need additional information.